just-Naki-here/NakisRandomfnfmodcharts/README.txt

-When playing the custom charts, there is a POSSIBILITY of the came crashing or freezing.:3
+When playing the custom charts, there is a POSSIBILITY of the game crashing or freezing.:3
++ THIS IS AN OLDER VERSION OF THE BRANCH "main" DUE TO ME WANTING TO HAVE ALL THE PREVIOUS VERSIONS HERE AS WELL!!!

 P.S: When you play Breaking Point Edited5 or Breaking Point Edited6, when they start, the window will act up; so press the Enter key , then press the Down arrow on your keyboard once and press the Enter key once again.
 That should fix the window acting up.
 P.S.S:ENTROPY2,ENTROPY3,ENTROPY4 and ENTROPY5's modchart code is currently broken, for some dumb ass reason...
 THANKS LUA!
 So that being said, do not play those songs until they are fixed.